Armin van Buuren: 2010–2012: Mirage and appointment to the Order of Orange-Nassau

 On 3 March 2010, Van Buuren was awarded with the Golden Harp for his musical work and contribution to Dutch music, by Buma/Stemra at the 2010 Buma Harpen Gala in Hilversum, Netherlands.
 To celebrate the 450th episode of A State of Trance, he performed with various artists at five shows across two continents.
-The locations were: The Guvernment, Toronto, Canada on 1 April 2010, Roseland Ballroom, New York City on 2 April and on 3 April again, Expo Arena, Bratislava, Slovakia on 9 April and Centennial Hall, Wroclaw, Poland on 24 April.
+The locations were: The Guvernment, Toronto, Canada on 1 April 2010, Roseland Ballroom, New York City on 2 April and on 3 April again, Expo Arena, Bratislava, Slovakia on 9 April and Centennial Hall, Wrocław, Poland on 24 April.

 On 23 June 2010, it was announced that Van Buuren's fourth studio album, Mirage was due to be released on 10 September.
 The first single "Full Focus", was released through iTunes Store on 24 June.
 The song peaked at number 60 in the Netherlands.
 One of the confirmed tracks from the album is a collaboration with English singer Sophie Ellis-Bextor called "Not Giving Up on Love", which was released as a single from Bextor's fourth studio album, Make a Scene.
 Armin also wrote a song for English singer Seal, but due to the release of his greatest hits album, Hits, the collaboration never came together.
 On 12 September 2010, Van Buuren launched "A State of Sundays", a new weekly 24-hour radio show aired on Sirius XM Radio.
 On 20 October 2010, Van Buuren won the award for Most Popular International DJ presented by The Golden Gnomes.
 A week later he was announced, for the fourth year running, as the number one DJ in DJ Mag.

 The 2010 edition of Armin Only: Mirage kicked off in November 2010, in Utrecht, Netherlands, and was followed by shows in Saint Petersburg, Kyiv, Buenos Aires, Melbourne, Beirut, Poznań, Moscow and Bratislava.